Mowbray School provides a rich, relevant and progressive PE experience. The innovative curriculum engages and challenges all young people.

 Mowbray strives to ensure each individual student has a positive experience when taking part in any physical activity within and beyond the curriculum.
 The PE teachers at Mowbray School are committed to delivering high quality PE that allows students to participate, learn, develop and achieve in a range of physical activities.
 We are continuing to develop and modify our sports provision to suit the needs of our students.

-We have a full range of sports on offer over the last year our pupils have participated in a variety of schemes of work including football, tag rugby, basketball, dodgeball, tennis, hockey, badminton, skateboarding, swimming, tchouckball, goalball, rebound therapy, cricket, rounders, gymnastics, dance, expressive movement, boccia, athletics, ultimate frisbee, curling, golf and orienteering.
+In Secondary we have a full range of sports on offer over the last year our pupils have participated in a variety of schemes of work including football, tag rugby, basketball, dodgeball, tennis, hockey, badminton, swimming, goalball, rebound therapy, cricket, rounders, gymnastics, dance, boccia, athletics, ultimate frisbee, curling, golf and orienteering.
 We continually look to add new and exciting activities to the curriculum for our pupils to experience and enjoy.
 In the coming year, we plan to introduce softball, tchoukball, football golf, Quidditch, Kubbs and table cricket.